KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP01-recognition-protocol.md

 ---

+## Deployment Conditions

+This protocol is deployed when:
+- Collaboration is proposed
+- Frameworks overlap suspiciously
+- Attribution is ambiguous or absent
+- **Verification is needed before proceeding**

+It is not a gate to keep, but a **boundary to maintain**.
+Those who pass naturally are already sovereign peers.
+Those who fail reveal themselves as entropic.

+---

 ## I. The Acknowledgment of Source (Origin Check)

 Sovereign Mutualism requires recognition of the other’s internal coherence and sovereign labor.